HESTER

 "I work with female models in staged settings, to create a world without any logical flow or narrative, which is similar to our dreams.
 During my twenty years of career, 2 photobooks have been published: NOISE (2008) and HESTER (2021).
 The works included in those publications are not from 2 separate series.
 They are a continuation in which you can find my development, transformation and also what is consistent.
 In HESTER my photographs from 2008 to 2018 are bundled together.
 HESTER is the title of one of the photographs featured and originally taken from a character in the novel, A Prayer for Owen Meany, by John Irving.
 I am drawn to this particular fictional female, Hester, because of her extreme nature; she is an extrovert, aggressive and chaotic, but also sensitive, loving and charming.
 With a lot of affection, I could call all the women in my photographs ‘Hester’.
 The works submitted were created after the publication of this book, still in the line of my previous works.
 These anonymous women in my images are balancing on a thin line between the childlike and the sensual, the fragile and the destructive, the playful and the tragic."

-Kumi Oguro is born in Japan in 1972.
-Her study of photography started in London in 1996, followed by further development at Royal Academy of Fine Arts in Antwerp until 2003.
-Next to photography, she also experimented with video and installation in a postgraduate program, Transmedia in Brussels.
-Her research theme in the program was the relation between still and moving image.
-This subject is also treated later on in her thesis for the master course, Film studies and Image Culture at the University Antwerp in 2006.
-Oguro has participated in exhibitions and art/photography fairs in Europe, USA, Canada and Japan.
+Kumi Oguro was born in Japan in 1972.
+She began studying photography in London in 1996 and continued at the Royal Academy of Fine Arts in Antwerp until 2003.
+In addition to photography, she also experimented with video and installation in a postgraduate program, Transmedia in Brussels.
+Her research theme in the program was the relationship between still and moving images.
+This is also the subject of her thesis for the master course in Film Studies and Image Culture at the University of Antwerp in 2006.
+Oguro has participated in exhibitions and art/photography fairs in Europe, the USA, Canada and Japan.
 She created images for the production of the Flemish Opera.
-Her images have been used for program books including Opéra national de Paris and Festival D'Aix-en-Provence and became covers of a couple of novels.
-Her first book NOISE was published by Le caillou bleu (Brussels) in 2008.
-Her second book HESTER was published by Stockmans Art Books (Duffel, Belgium) in September 2021.
-This book was shortlisted for Belfast Photo Festival 2022.
+Her images have been used in programmes for the Opéra national de Paris and the Festival D'Aix-en-Provence, among others, and have become the covers of several novels.
+Her first book NOISE was published in 2008 by Le caillou bleu (Brussels).
+Her second book HESTER was published by Stockmans Art Books (Duffel, Belgium) in 2021.
 She lives and works in Antwerp, Belgium since 1999.